OpenSlides/openslides-autoupdate-service/README.md

 user/5/name
 user/6/name="Emanuel"
 user/1/group_ids=[1,2,3]
-key1="foo" key2="bar"
+user/1/name="foo" user/2/name="bar"
 ```

-If you give not value, the current time is used as value.
+If the value is skipped, the current time is used as value.
 If you give a value, it has to be valid json without any spaces.

-All clients that listen for the keys get an update in the same form then the initial form.
+All clients that listen for the keys get an update for that key.

+### With datastore-service

+To connect the autoupdate-service with the datastore service, the following environment variables can be used:

+`DATASTORE=service MESSAGIN_SERVICE=redis ./autoupdate`

 ### With redis